reoneo97/transport-abm/README.md

 # transport-abm
 Project using an Agent-based Modelling approach to analyse traffic congestion in Singapore

+## Agent
+The agent is a object to store all the of the person

 ## Environment
 The environment mainly consists of an array of locations which will be populated by agents and a graph object which represents the network.